 Instead of a physical controller, you can use your body or your voice.
 Similar to Kinect, a smart camera and a voice control function can capture your movements and voice commands to let you interact with objects and future-features-smart-phones/ on the projected screen.

 Of course, you can imagine the drainage rate on your smartphone’s battery life, and there’s also the other issue with luminance, i.e., the amount of light it outputs.

 In-built projectors for smartphones must be small, and as the paradox sits: the smaller the projector is, the lesser light it will be able to give out.
 With better technology, though, issues such as these will be addressed in time, making projectors a part of a new experience you can now engage with your smartphone.

 4. Seamless Voice Control

 Voice control has been receiving much attention since Siri made headlines.
-Voice control has existed in many earlier mobile phones even though the voice recognition function was crude at best.
+Voice control existed in many earlier mobile phones, even though the voice recognition function was crude at best.
 Research has been made to advance the development of voice control, but it has proved to be a paramount task.

 5. 3D Screens & Holograms

 Smartphones may have already reached the peak for their screen resolution with Apple’s ‘Retina Display‘, which actually provides a resolution that is sharper than what the human eye can perceive.